-- Appointment Requirements: - Re-grading (a)
+- Appointment Requirements: - (a) Re-grading

-Master/Mistress Α serving Assistant (Student Guidance Teacher) with a local first degree or equivalent is eligible for consideration for re-grading as Primary School Master/Mistress (Student Guidance Teacher) under sponsor-based entitlement.
+A serving Assistant Master/Mistress (Student Guidance Teacher) with a local first degree or equivalent is eligible for consideration for re-grading as Primary School Master/Mistress (Student Guidance Teacher) under sponsor-based entitlement.

-- Direct Appointment (b) - Candidates should possess a local first degree (i) plus teacher training in primary education, or equivalent qualifications.
+- (b) Direct Appointment - Candidates should possess a local first degree (i) plus teacher training in primary education, or equivalent qualifications.
 They should also have completed successfully the necessary training in student guidance and should possess no less than five years' experience in government/aided primary school(s), with at least two of which as Student Guidance Necessary training refers to the Teachers.
-Training Course for Pre-service Student Guidance Teachers conducted by the former Education Department, the former Education and Manpower Bureau or the Education Bureau, or the Certificate Course on Student Guidance for Teachers of Primary Schools conducted by a local tertiary institute or its equivalent. - The decision of direct appointment of teachers (ii) to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. - Type of Work: In addition to performing duties in his/her serving primary school(s), a Primary School Master/Mistress (Student Guidance Teacher) is expected to assist his/her sponsoring body in the following areas: - Overall coordination of student guidance service and (a) the implementation of the Comprehensive Student Guidance Service: - (b) Co-ordination of staff development for Student Guidance Teachers: - Mobilisation of community resources in the delivery (c) of student guidance service among its primary schools: - Overall evaluation of the student guidance service; (d) - Identification and sharing of good practices among (e)
+Course Pre-service Training for Student Guidance Teachers conducted by the former Education Department, the former Education and Manpower Bureau or the Education Bureau, or the Certificate Course on Student Guidance for Teachers of Primary Schools conducted by a local tertiary institute or its equivalent. - (ii) The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. - Type of Work:In addition to performing duties in his/her serving primary school(s), a Primary School Master/Mistress (Student Guidance Teacher) is expected to assist his/her sponsoring body in the following areas: - (a) Overall coordination of student guidance service and the implementation of the Comprehensive Student Guidance Service; - (b) Co-ordination of staff development for Student Guidance Teachers; - (c) Mobilisation of community resources in the delivery of student guidance service among its primary schools; - (d) Overall evaluation of the student guidance service; - (e) Identification and sharing of good practices among